themesberg/flowbite/content/components/tooltips.md

 To get started with using tooltips all you need to do is add the `data-fb-tooltip-target="{elementId}"` data attribute to an element where `elementId` is the id of the tooltip component.
 In the following example you can see the button that will trigger the `tooltip-default` element to be shown when hovered or focused.

 {{< example id="default-tooltip-example" class="flex justify-center pt-8" github="components/tooltips.md" show_dark=true >}}
-<button data-tooltip-target="tooltip-default" type="button" class="text-white bg-blue-700 hover:bg-blue-800 focus:ring-4 focus:outline-none focus:ring-blue-300 font-medium rounded-lg text-sm px-5 py-2.5 text-center dark:bg-blue-600 dark:hover:bg-blue-700 dark:focus:ring-blue-800">Default tooltip</button>
+<button data-fb-tooltip-target="tooltip-default" type="button" class="text-white bg-blue-700 hover:bg-blue-800 focus:ring-4 focus:outline-none focus:ring-blue-300 font-medium rounded-lg text-sm px-5 py-2.5 text-center dark:bg-blue-600 dark:hover:bg-blue-700 dark:focus:ring-blue-800">Default tooltip</button>
 <div id="tooltip-default" role="tooltip" class="absolute z-10 invisible inline-block px-3 py-2 text-sm font-medium text-white transition-opacity duration-300 bg-gray-900 rounded-lg shadow-sm opacity-0 tooltip dark:bg-gray-700">
     Tooltip content
     <div class="tooltip-arrow" data-popper-arrow></div>